amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   </ParameterList>

-where the name can be anything ("Main" in this example).
+The value in the "name" can be anything ("Main" in this example).
 Individual parameters in a ParameterList are specified as follows:

 .. code-block:: xml